KnightOS/knightos.org/documentation/c-support.md

 </div>

-If you're feeling adventerous enough to give it a try, install kcc and then use `knightos init --language=c your_project` to get started.
+If you're feeling adventerous enough to give it a try, install kcc and then use `knightos init --template=c your_project` to get started.
 To get help and to help us improve C support, join [#knightos on irc.freenode.net](http://webchat.freenode.net/?channels=knightos&uio=d4).